leahbriscoe830/COMP483_Pipeline_Project_2026/README.md

 # COMP483_Pipeline_Project_2026

 ## Description
 This project uses Snakemake to automate a pipeline implementing tools introduced in COMP483 Computational Biology to analyze sequencing reads.
 The samples analyzed in this project are from two Human cytomegalovirus patients, 2 and 6 days post-infection, sequenced by Cheng et al. 2017.
 First, the pipeline extracts the coding sequence features and quantifies the TPM of the samples using kallisto.
 The quantified samples are fed into an R script using the sleuth package to find the differentially expressed genes between the 2 and 6 dpi samples.
 Next, only reads that map to the HCMV genome are identified using bowtie2, which are then used to create an assembly for each sample using SPAdes.
 Finally, the sample assemblies are aligned using blast+ to find the top 5 strains.
+The final results of this analysis of the HCMV samples are summarized in a file named PipelineReport.txt.

 ## Dependencies